avacarragher/Final-Project/README.md

 https://data.wprdc.org/dataset/allegheny-county-private-schools-locations
 Overview: Our repository includes 3 data sets, 3 notebooks in which we read through the data sets, and 1 final notebook on our thoughts on what the data showed.
 Canvas Group: 33
-Ava worked on submetric 1&3 and Torrie worked on submetric 2.
+Ava worked on submetric 1&3, Torrie worked on submetric 2 and we both worked on the final notebook.